Book Character Name Ideas: 90+ Names by Genre

 Theron Ashvale

-Derived from the Greek word for "hunter," combined with a surname suggesting scorched landscapes and resilience.
+Derived from the Greek word for "hunter," combined with a surname that suggests scorched land and resilience.
 This name suits a ranger or wandering knight who carries the scars of a kingdom reduced to cinders

 - 3